lizhonggang1984/cs766/README.md

 <p align="center">
 <img src="display/figure17.png" alt="figure17" align="center"/>
 </p>
-Figure 14 mAP varies for day-time and night-time images.
+Figure14 mAP varies for day-time and night-time images.
 Based on our optimized Mask-RCNN model, day-time mAP is as high as 0.54 but night-time mAP is only 0.38.
 <img src="display/figure182.png" alt="figure182"/>
-Figure 15 Demon of segmentation from day-time and night-time images.
+Figure15 Demon of segmentation from day-time and night-time images.
 We can observe some incorrect labeling in the night-time images, which are rarely found in day-time images.

 ### 3.1.4 Improved mAP When Training by Separate Datasets